 What are the phenolic compounds?

 These are the organic compounds that are the by-products of plant synthesis and are known as phytochemicals.
-Polyphenols are regarded for their health promoting properties and are found in fruits, vegetables, whole grains, nuts, seeds and legumes, beverages (coffee, tea and wine), fats (olive oil) as well as in spices.
-However, there are phenolic compounds unique to olive oil that only occur during the malaxation process.
+Phenols are regarded for their health-promoting properties and are found in fruits, vegetables, whole grains, nuts, seeds and legumes, beverages (coffee, tea, and wine), fats (olive oil) as well as in spices.
+However, there are phenolic compounds unique to olive oil that only occur during the crushing & malaxing process.
 There are 36 known phenolic compounds in olive oil.
-The two most widely researched for their health protective benefits are Oleocanthal and Oleacein which are known for their anti-inflammatory and antioxidant properties.
+The two most widely researched for their health-protective benefits are Oleocanthal and Oleacein which are known for their anti-inflammatory and antioxidant properties.

 The presence of Oleocanthal is indicated by the peppery effect on the back of the throat sometimes causing a cough reflex.
-Oleacein is known by the bitterness on the tongue.
-For people accustomed to purchasing olive oils from the super market, these characteristics of pepperiness and bitterness are often mistaken as a defect in the olive oil.
+Oleacein is known for the bitterness on the tongue.
+For people accustomed to purchasing olive oils from the supermarket (e.x. refined olive oil), these characteristics of pepperiness and bitterness are often mistaken as a defect in olive oil.

-Phenolic content vary according to soil condition and weather patterns, olive variety, time of harvest (fruit maduration stage - the greener the olives the higher the phenolic content), milling procedures, etc. For example, bio-diversity within the grove adds to the richness of the soil and the nutrition available to the olive fruit.
-Rains, drought or winds have greater or lesser impact on phenolic content and amount of olive oil produced depending on when they occur during olive fruit maturation.
+Phenolic content varies according to soil condition and weather patterns, olive variety, time of harvest (fruit ripening stage - the greener the olives the higher the phenolic content), milling procedures, etc. For example, bio-diversity within the olive grove adds to the richness of the soil and the nutrition available to the olive fruit.
+Rains, drought, or winds have a greater or lesser impact on phenolic content and the amount of olive oil produced depending on when they occur during olive fruit maturation.

 For you the purchaser:

-If you are purchasing a high phenolic olive oil for its health benefits, you should treate it as a food supplement , you have to consume it daily and preferably raw on your foods and salads.
-If you want to cook or fry with olive oil you can use a more affordable Extra Virgin Olive Oil and keep you high phenolic EVOO for your daily self-care ritual.
+If you are purchasing a high phenolic olive oil for its health benefits, you should treat it as a food supplement, you have to consume it daily and preferably raw on your foods and salads.
+If you want to cook or fry with olive oil you can use a more affordable Extra Virgin Olive Oil and keep your high phenolic EVOO for your daily self-care ritual!